 Graves, L., Asunda, P. A., Stacy, P., & Goad, C. (2011).
-Asychronous online access as an accommodation for students with learning disabilities and/or Attention-deficit hyperactivity disorders in post-secondary STEM courses.
+Asynchronous online access as an accommodation for students with learning disabilities and/or Attention-deficit hyperactivity disorders in post-secondary STEM courses.
 Journal of Postsecondary Education and Disability, 24(4), 317-330.

 Asunda, P. A. (2011).
 Open courseware and STEM Initiatives in technology education.
-Journal of sTEm Teacher Education, 48(2), 6-32.
+Journal of STEM Teacher Education, 48(2), 6-32.

 Asunda, P. A. (2010).
 Designing instruction for the distance learner.
 Techniques, 85(6), 16-19.